Ahnaf19/JobSnap/README.md

-# JobSnap
+# JobSnap — save the JD once, stop hunting it later

-JobSnap saves a BDJobs job circular as a local snapshot: raw HTML, structured JSON, and clean Markdown. <br>
+JobSnap snapshots a BDJobs circular to your disk (raw HTML, structured JSON, and clean Markdown) the moment you apply.

-The CLI is the v0.1 focus.
-The extension is a minimal skeleton for later.
+The CLI is the v0.1 focus; the extension reuses the same parser.

-> Hurry up and save your JD before BDJobs asks you to purchase Pro version to read the JD again.
-Enjoy!

 ## Requirements